 Let me tell you who I am.
 I am a military vet of 8 years in service, and I have also served my home county, the Winston County, Alabama Sheriff’s office, and the property appraisal office.
 I played many sports in high school and went to 2 years of college.
 So I have always been busy and active.
 When I was in the Army I was diagnosed with depression, bipolar disorder, anxiety, personality disorder, and also PTSD.
 I had already had too many issues to work on before even getting IC.

-I was diagnosed with IC in November of 2015.
-At that time I had no idea what I was in for.
+I was diagnosed with interstitial cystitis in November of 2015.
+At that time, I had no idea what I was in for.
 When I first started getting bladder pain, the doctors thought I was getting urinary tract infections, so I was given several rounds of antibiotics.
 Those did not work and I continued to have pain.
-I finally had a cystoscopy, and four tumors were found in addition to the IC.
+I finally had a cystoscopy, and four tumors were found in addition to the interstitial cystitis.
 I had surgery for the tumors, which ended up being non-cancerous.
 After the surgery I was just given Tamsulosin (Flo-max) and Tramadol for pain and sent on my way.
 I also started the IC diet.

 My love life is now also gone because the pain of arousal and actual intercourse is so painful it makes my eyes tear up.
 I have three boys ages 2, 3 and 10 years old, who love to wrestle and run.
 Now I can’t play with them—I can only watch from the sidelines.
 I get very little to no sleep because of the pain and the frequency of getting up all night to go to the bathroom.
 This disease has zapped me of all my dignity.
 My self-respect and self-esteem have suffered greatly.
 Not only is there a huge physical toll, but it has a major toll on you mentally as well.